-Hear from around 120 expert speakers*, who will showcase the essential building blocks and systems, including AI and deep learning, virtual environments, verification and validation of autonomous systems, and testing and development tools and technologies.
+Hear from around 100 expert speakers, who will showcase the essential building blocks and systems, including AI and deep learning, virtual environments, verification and validation of autonomous systems, and testing and development tools and technologies.

 project manager connected and automated driving

 Synopsis: HEADSTART is an H2020 EU-funded project that aims to define testing and validation procedures of connected and automated driving functions including key technologies such as communications, cybersecurity and positioning.
 The tests will be in the simulation and real-world fields to validate safety and security performance according to the key users’ needs.
 The expected impact of the HEADSTART project is based on three main action pillars: testing and validation – potentiation of development strategies bringing time and costs reduction; assessment – creation of assessment protocols increasing vehicle safety awareness; certification – support of regulations ensuring the safe introduction of CAD technologies to the market.

 Synopsis: Validating AV safety is a crucial part of ongoing research.
 The approach of separately track-testing sensors and driving algorithms is hardly sufficient to demonstrate AV safety.
 Scenario-based simulation approaches are necessary complements to the traditional approach, allowing computation of a controlled diversity of key variables in many iterations in a safe, fast and documented way.
 French car manufacturers Renault and PSA, together with academic researchers (VEDECOM, SystemX, Lab and Ceesar) and other partners (Valeo, AVS and Expleo), propose to address the challenge of demonstrating AV safety by taking an array of 'in-the-field' situations into account.